servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 The King James Bible, however, never says:
 - “The Church age ends at the rapture,” or
-- “After the rapture, God is finished dealing with all Gentile believers.”
+- “After the rapture, God is finished dealing with Gentile believers.”

 What we can say from Scripture is this:
 - There will be a catching away of living saints (1 Thess.
 4:16–17).